-When you lose a key, go to the nearest police box first and ask if it has been picked up and brought in by somebody.
-If it hasn’t, then you should submit a report of lost property at the police box describing in detail where you lost it and what shape of key it is.
-It will increase the possibility of it being returned.
-You should also contact the shops you stopped by or the company office of the taxi you used on the way home.
+If you explain in detail where you lost it and what shape of the key you lost, you may increase the possibility of it being returned.
+You should also contact the shops you stopped by or the company office of the taxi or the railway you used on the way home.

 It is prohibited to change a key without permission

 The lessee is responsible for the expenses of unlocking the door and replacing the cylinder lock.
-In a general lease agreement the Clause of Compensation for Damage describes that “the lessee is responsible for any damage, breakage, stains, and losses of a part or all of the facilities and equipment that belong to the lease property, caused intentionally or by fault and negligence of the lessee”.
-In the same clause as an example of losses there should be an article on “Replacing a cylinder lock and a key when the lessee loses the key lent at the start of a contract”.}
+In a general lease agreement, the Clause of Compensation for Damage often describes that “the lessee is responsible for any damage, breakage, stains, and losses of a part or all of the facilities and equipment that belong to the lease property, caused intentionally or by fault and negligence of the lessee”.
+In the same clause as an example of losses there should be an article on “Replacing a cylinder lock and a key when the lessee loses the key lent at the start of a contract”.

 The kinds of keys and its cost varies depending on the property.
 The cost will be calculated by for example how many cylinder locks are installed in the entrance door, one or two, or by whether it is an insert type key or non-contact type key with IC chip for the main entrance with auto lock system.

-For example, in case of an apartment without auto lock system and one cylinder lock entrance door with a conventional key (such as MIWA U9), the cost for replacement may be somewhere around 15,000Yen and more including work fees.
+For example, in case of an apartment without auto lock system and one cylinder lock entrance door with a conventional key (such as MIWA U9), the cost for replacement may be somewhere around 15,000JPY and more including work fees.
 (Separate work fees may be 11,000 JPY or more).

 ※MIWA U9 15,000Yen～

-※ Precisely made cylinder lock key operated by magnetic induction
+※ A precision cylinder lock utilizing magnetic induction